iTechUz/linux/2.Using the Shell/README.md

       - To attempt to complete a value, type the first few characters and press **Tab**.
 Here are some of the values you can type partially from a bash shell:

         - **Command, alias, or function**
-          - If the text you type begins with regular characters, the shell tries to complete the text with a command, alias, or function name.
+          - If the text you type begins with regular characters, the shell tries to complete the text with a command, **alias**, or **function name**.

         - **Variable**
-          - If the text you type begins with a dollar sign ($), the shell completes the text with a variable from the current shell.
+          - If the text you type begins with a dollar sign `($)`, the shell completes the text with a variable from the current shell.

         - **Username**
           - If the text you type begins with a tilde (~), the shell completes the text with a username.
 As a result, `~username` indicates the home directory of the named user.

         - **Hostname**
           - If the text you type begins with the at symbol `(@)`, the shell completes the text with a hostname taken from the `/etc/hosts` file.
+    ### 🔹Creating and using aliases
+      - Using the alias command, you can effectively create a shortcut to any command and options that you want to run later.